synthicyde/ikes-nest/README.md

 ## Version notes
 ### 0.2.1
-First release version for beta testing.
+First release version for alpha testing.
 Main features of this release are very limited.
 Features are:
 - Quick link to the care site through the iCIMS logo
 - Six quick links to common pages on the care site
     - Adding and Editing Fields